jiaxwu/gommon/README.md

 Fast generic memset() operation.

 # pool
-Generic sync.Pool, fixed-length pool implemented using channel+select, and bytes pool for []byte and bytes.Buffer.
+Generic sync.Pool, fixed-length pool implemented using channel+select, and byte pool for []byte, leveled and bytes.Buffer.

 # pselect
 select with priorities, allowing execution of content from a specific channel first.